-ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 19027 Fundamentals of Transportation Plan- ning and Traffic Engineering 2/0 S 3 P. Vortisch, M. Kagerbauer 19035 Exercises in Transportation Planning and Traffic Engineering 0/1 S 1,5 P. Vortisch, M. Kagerbauer 6232806 Characteristics of Transportation Systems 2/0 S 3 P. Vortisch 6232808 Freight Transport 1/1 S 3 B. Chlond 6232904 Long-distance and Air Traffic 2/0 W 3 B. Chlond, N.N., Wilko Manz 6232807 Tendering, Planning and Financing in Public Transport 2/0 S 3 W. Weißkopf 6232903 Seminar in Transportation 2 W/S 3 P. Vortisch, B. Chlond 2595475 Seminar Mobility Services 2 W 4 W. Michalk, B. Chlond, U. Leyn, H. Fromm
+ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 6232806 Characteristics of Transportation Systems 2 S 3 P. Vortisch 6232808 Freight Transport 1/1 S 3 B. Chlond 6232904 Long-distance and Air Traffic 2 W 3 B. Chlond, N.N., Wilko Manz 6232807 Tendering, Planning and Financing in Public Transport 2 S 3 W. Weißkopf 6232903 Seminar in Transportation 2 W/S 3 P. Vortisch, B. Chlond 2595475 Seminar Mobility Services 2 W 3 G. Satzger, C. Stryja 6200405 Transportation 2/1 S 4 P. Vortisch

 The assessment is carried out as partial exams (according to § 4(2), 2-3 of the examination regulation) of the core course(s) and further single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
 The overall grade of the module is the average of the grades for each course weighted by the credits.

 The partial exams will take place jointly (if possible) at individually appointed dates.

 One course has to be chosen from the core courses.
-Core courses are: Fundamentals of Transportation Planning and Traffic Engineering [19027] and Characteristics of Transportation Systems [6232806].
+Core courses are: Fundamentals of Transportation Planning and Traffic Engineering [0170405] and Characteristics of Transportation Systems [6232806].
 To achieve the required ECTS Credits, additional courses have to be chosen from the remaining courses.

-From the courses Exercises in Transportation Planning and Traffic Engineering [19035], Seminar in Transportation [6232903] and Seminar Mobility Services [2595475] only one course can be chosen.
+From the courses Seminar in Transportation [6232903] and Seminar Mobility Services [2595475] only one course can be chosen.

-Without any basic knowledge of transportation it is strongly recommended to choose both core courses, Fundamentals of Transportation Planning and Traffic Engineering [19027] and Characteristics of Transportation Systems [6232806].
+Without any basic knowledge of transportation it is strongly recommended to choose both core courses, Fundamentals of Transportation Planning and Traffic Engineering [6200405] and Characteristics of Transportation Systems [6232806].
 Otherwise only the core course Characteristics of Transportation Systems [6232806] should be chosen.